samtecspg/articulate/docs/getting-started/first-5-minutes.md

 ## Create a Category

 4. Now that you have an agent the first thing you should do is create a category.
-Think of a category as a group of similar actions.
+A category is a group of similar actions.
 From the Sayings page, click on categories dropdown.
 For now the list is empty, click **Add** to create your first category.

 ![Add a Category](./img/getting-started/category-dropdown-empty.PNG)